junxit/us-congress-bills-116/bill.md

 >   - **(2)** *Technical assistance* The Administrator shall provide technical assistance to eligible entities for applications under this section.
 > - **(c)** *Entity loan fund*
 >   - **(1)** *Establishment of fund* An entity that receives a capitalization grant under this section shall establish an entity loan fund that complies with the requirements of this subsection.
->   - **(2)** *Fund management* Except as provided in paragraph (3), an entity loan funds shall be administered by the agency responsible for emergency management for such entity and shall include only—
+>   - **(2)** *Fund management* Except as provided in paragraph (3), an entity loan fund shall be administered by the agency responsible for emergency management for such entity and shall include only—
 >     - **(A)** funds provided by a capitalization grant under this section;
 >     - **(B)** repayments of loans under this section to the entity loan fund; and
 >     - **(C)** interest earned on amounts in the entity loan fund.